agentloopfyi/agentloopfyi.github.io/_posts/2025-10-28-clean-way-to-include-message-history.markdown

 LangGraph is my go-to framework for building graph-based agentic workflows involving multiple agents.

-Oftentimes, you need to facilitate a conversation between the user and the LLM and make sure the conversation history is retained in every subsequent calls.
+Oftentimes, you need to facilitate a conversation between the user and the LLM and make sure the conversation history is retained for every subsequent calls.

 Therefore every time you make a call the the LLM API, in one way or the other you need to include the messages history in the payload, as a sequence of human and AI messages.